Undergraduate Independent Research Assistance: English 199RA

 If there is a faculty member who has not advertised, but whose area of interest corresponds to yours, ask if an assistant is needed.
 To find regular faculty members' areas of specializations, visit the undergraduate adviser or see the Faculty Research Interests link under People.

 - Overall Grade Point Average (GPA) must be at least 3.0 for the preceding three quarters.

 - At least 84 units must have been completed overall.

 - At least two upper-division English courses must have been completed, one of which should be relevant to the subject to be studied.

 Students are limited to 5 units per quarter and 30 units total for all 98/99 and 198/199/199RA courses combined.
 A maximum of 8 units of 199/199RA may apply toward the English major.

 Approval for a 199 cannot be rushed and is to be completed in the quarter before the project is begun.
 Do not start the project without full approval and an add-code so you can register for the course!!!

-To apply, obtain an application by visiting the South Hall Student Service Center in South Hall room 3432, or by clicking here.
+To apply, please fill out the form on top or obtain a paper copy by visiting the South Hall Student Service Center in South Hall room 3432.